 The scholarship may only be applied toward a student's undergraduate degree.
-Frederick Douglass Scholarship recipients who graduate from their undergraduate program early cannot receive the unused portion of their scholarship money toward graduate school or any graduate portion of a combined bachelor's/master's program.
+Fredrick Douglass Scholarship recipients who graduate from their undergraduate program early cannot receive the unused portion of their scholarship money in cash, apply the unused funding from a full academic year in their last semester or use it for graduate school/any graduate portion of a combined bachelor's/master's program.

 Please review our Cost of Attendance page for information regarding cost of attendance for in-state and out-of-state students.

 The Office of Student Financial Aid (OSFA) strongly recommends students complete the Free Application for Federal Student Aid (FAFSA) if they have not already done so for the current academic year.

 The student must maintain a minimum 3.20 cumulative GPA.
 The GPA used for this review is not rounded.
 Therefore, a 3.199 does not equal a 3.20 cumulative GPA.
 OSFA will review the cumulative GPA at the conclusion of each fall and spring semester.